BendyLand/prog-lang/think-lang/README.md

 As a logic language, the primary mechanism by which evaluation occurs is symbolic reasoning.
 This means that there are **no primitive data types in this language**.

 Instead, the basic (and only) type that will comprise the data itself will be made up of plain text.
 This "type" has gone by many names in various settings: atoms, tokens, literals, etc.
+*(There are a variety of code examples/explanations at the bottom of this README)*

 *I* will be calling it the "data" type (*you* can call it whatever you like).
 While this is a mildly confusing design choice, there is a reason for it: